 Homework is assigned nearly every week based on the 9 units in the course outline.
 Weekly assignments in MML must be completed not later than beginning of class of the next week for full credit.
 Each homework assignment is worth 25 points.
-A 10% penalty may be incurred if your homework is late.
-You will not be able to go back to improve your grade after the due date.
+A 15% penalty may be incurred if your homework is late.